jacklule/DataViz-Syllabus/WeeklySchedule/day8.md

 - Click grey folder next to name J 24 Google Fusion Data Sample.
 Click Make a Copy (not Add to Drive) to add to your Google Drive and rename.
 - Add information to a fifth establishment to practice finding and adding data.
 Find address, URL and image for ArtsQuest in Bethlehem and create new row on spreadsheet.
 - go to Google Drive, open Google Fusion; Import J24 Table from Google Spreadsheet
-- Under Change Info Window, edit card to remove unecessary boldfaced titles: Name, URL, Address, Description, Image, Icon
+- When map displays correnctly, go to dropdown menu for Change Map; under Change Info Window, edit card's html to remove unecessary boldfaced titles: Name, URL, Address, Description, Image, Icon

 **Troubleshoot**
 - If student has two Google drives (Lehigh and Gmail), spreadsheet may not open; student should then download the spreadsheet to the local computer and then have Google Fusion select from there.